amlsantos/DocSearch/README.md

 ### 3. Ask a Question (RAG / AI Answer)

 Retrieves the most relevant document chunks and passes them to the **Gemini AI model** to generate a grounded, natural language answer.
+The response includes both the AI-generated answer and the source chunks it was based on.

 ```
 POST /api/documents/ask